carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 keypoints:
 - "Nextflow configuration can be managed using a Nextflow configuration file."
 - "Nextflow configuration files are plain text files containing a set of properties."
-- "You can define process setting, such as cpus and memory, within the `process` scope."
+- "You can define process specific settings, such as cpus and memory, within the `process` scope."
-- "You can assign different resources to different process using the process selectors `withNames` or `withLabel`. "
+- "You can assign different resources to different processes using the process selectors `withName` or `withLabel`."
 - "You can define a profile for different configurations using the `profiles` scope.
-These profiles can be selected when launching a pipeline execution by using the `-profile` command line option"
+These profiles can be selected when launching a pipeline execution by using the `-profile` command-line option"
+- "Nextflow configuration settings are evaluated in the order they are read-in."
-- "The workflow configuration settings can be inspected using `nextflow config <script> [options]`."
+- "Workflow configuration settings can be inspected using `nextflow config <script> [options]`."
 ---

 ## Nextflow configuration